 HVV (for Hamburg)

 HVV provides the easiest way to get from point A to point B using transit.
 If you are unfamiliar with the area, HVV even helps you with which streetcar stops are closest to you.

-Rejseplanen (for Copenhagen)
+Rejseplanen (for Denmark)

 If you’re in Copenhagen, this is a fantastic app for understanding the public transit system.
 Lisa used the Rejseplanen almost every single day when she lived in Copenhagen for a few years.

-9292 (for Amsterdam)
+9292 (for The Netherlands)

 We wanted to recommend the transit app for Amsterdam because it’s very good and if you were looking for it, you probably wouldn’t know that it’s called 9292.